explodingcamera/blog/content/koi.md

 # Conclusion

 Creating a new image format is actually a lot of fun, and It's totally possible to create something that works well for special use cases like icons or game assets.
 I'm happy with the results so far and as a next step I want to add Rust `no_std` support so I can use it in the kernel project I'm working on to test displaying images on the screen.

+Some other things I want to look into is adding support for more color spaces, like YCbCr and CMYK, and maybe even support for animation.
+I also want to look into adding support for more compression algorithms, like LZ4 or Zstd, and maybe even support for lossy compression.
+Also, I'm not happy with BSON as a metadata format, so I want to look into using something like [MessagePack](https://msgpack.org/index.html) instead.
+And lastly, there's still a lot of room for improvement on the performance side, and it should be possible to get the performance even faster than for Qoi, at least for the fast profile.

 The source code for the encoder, decoder and benchmark is available on [GitHub](https://github.com/explodingcamera/koi-rs) and licensed under the ISC license.